King Tides, More Waves, and January Warmth - KION546

 **Coastal Flood Advisory**

-…for the immediate coast on Santa Cruz & Monterey Counties from 5AM Tuesday until 1PM Tuesday.
+…for the immediate coast on Santa Cruz & Monterey Counties until 1PM.

 **High Surf Advisory**

-…for the immediate coast on Santa Cruz & Monterey Counties from 10AM Tuesday until 3PM Wednesday.
+…for the immediate coast on Santa Cruz & Monterey Counties until 3PM Wednesday.

 Another large, long period northwest swell will impact the coast from Tuesday morning through Wednesday afternoon with breaking waves of 20 to 25 feet, locally up to 30 feet at favored breakpoints.
 Initial forerunners of 4 to 6 feet at 20 to 22 seconds will arrive Tuesday morning result in an increased risk for dangerous sneaker waves and rip currents.
 The swell and associated waves will build through the day Tuesday before peaking Tuesday night.
 Additionally, high astronomical tides commonly referred to as King Tides will again impact the coast resulting in minor coastal flooding around the time of high tides on Tuesday morning.